That-Developer-Guy/XPI-Extract/README.md

    -  `nuitka --onefile --enable-plugin=tk-inter --windows-console-mode=disable --windows-icon-from-ico=VisualElements_70.ico xpi_opener.pyw`
    - Additionally, download [Inno Download Plugin](https://drive.google.com/drive/folders/0Bzw1xBVt0mokSXZrUEFIanV4azA?usp=sharing#list) and install it alongside [Inno Setup Compiler](https://jrsoftware.org/isdl.php).

-2. Build it entirely from source by executing the following commands in an admin command prompt (with the cwd set to the directory with the source code):
+2. Build it entirely from source by executing the following commands in an admin command prompt (with the cwd set to the directory with the source code).
+You have to use v1.1 for this, but you can use the icon from v1.2:
    -  `mkdir C:\Users\%USERNAME%\.xpi-extract`
    -  `copy VisualElements_70.ico C:\Users\%USERNAME%\.xpi-extract`
    -  `python -m pip install nuitka`